 Skills from this degree

-The degree is designed to introduce students to major issues in the study of ancient material culture, and to key methodologies and approaches.
-It will help to develop students’ intellectual skills in the following areas:
+The degree is designed to introduce you to major issues in the study of ancient material culture, and to key methodologies and approaches.
+It will help to develop your intellectual skills in the following areas:

 - Ability to select and respond to particular methodological approaches when dealing with material culture